 Minors

-SRTM offers minors in sport coaching, sport management, tourism and events management, hospitality management and recreation management.
+SRTM offers minors in sport coaching, sport management, recreation managementtourism and events management, and hospitality management.

 Interdisciplinary Minors